 - Scala was added.

 icon.
-This is used in the main toolbar as well as a new dropdown menu.
+The icon is used on the main toolbar and new dropdown menu.
 The "Aligned/Handing Brace" dropdown was

 also replaced with a graphical version.
 It will only be

 displayed when it is relevant (rather than just being disabled).